For emerging adults, pandemic serves up unique challenges | WTOP

 But 10 months later, she offered this when asked what advice she’d give friends in similar situations.

-“Keep on chugging along, don’t lose hope and remember that it’s okay to be struggling during these times,” she says.
+“Keep on chugging along, don’t lose hope and remember that it’s OK to be struggling during these times,” she says.
 “Reach out and ask for help if you need it.”

 Holly Ramer is a New Hampshire-based Associated Press reporter and recipient of the Rosalynn Carter Fellowship for Mental Health Journalism.
 Follow her on Twitter at https://twitter.com/hramer